Residential waste rates

 Frequently asked questions

-- The cost savings from seasonal collection changes is also included and averaged out over the year to provide a consistent monthly fee.
+The savings from seasonal green cart collection changes are incorporated into the costs and averaged out over the year to provide a consistent monthly fee.
+This is why the green cart fee does not go down in the fall nor does it go up in the spring.

 Does the WRS budget still receive property tax support?